A Tale of My Great Grandfather in Montana: How Skill Caught a Criminal and Luck Saved the Lawman’s Life – By Robin Chapman, 2010

 I don’t know what hat he had on the day Ike Gravelle escaped, but if it was anything like the one he’s wearing in this photo, with a brim just the right size to block the Montana sun and put a cowboy’s features in total darkness, it is easy to understand why the famous criminal might have failed, on that fateful day, to identify the man who tracked him down.

-The moustache would have been a dead give-away.
+The mustache would have been a dead give-away.
 It must not have been quite so impressive in 1903.